 Carrera are one of the more common bike brands sighted on British roads, the affordable range appealing to a wide market that covers those seeking their first road bike to cycling commuters looking for a bike that won't break the bank.

 Available exclusively from Halfords in the UK, the entry-level bike is not to be confused with Italian Carrera: the brand that Stephen Roche and Marco Pantani rode for back in the late 80s and early 90s.

-The Halfords exclusive brand has always been competitively priced, sitting in between Halford’s budget brand Apollo and the performance orientated brand Boardman.
+The brand has always been competitively priced, sitting in between Halford’s own budget brand Apollo and the performance orientated Boardman bikes.
 Carrera says its aim is to deliver unmatched value, in terms of specification, and last year gave the brand a contemporary visual make over.